kanaksharmagit/ADRB2-Bioinformatics-Project/sequences/README.md

 This folder contains the ADRB2 protein sequences used in this project.

 ## Files
-All the files are attached in the folder.
+All the sequences downloaded are attached in the folder.

 ## Format
 All the files are uploaded in the FASTA format.